CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  * **View Cost:** To have better visibility on cost, you can use different views given below:
    1. **Group by:** _Group by_ uses common properties to break down costs and identify top contributors.
 From the drop-down, you can select a group by keys such as Tag, Resource type, Provider, etc.
    2. **Granularity:** This view is optimized to show how you're trending against a budget for the selected time range.
-   3. **Graph type:** It asks for graphical representation, and what kind of representation you prefer.
+   3. **Graph type:** It asks for a graphical representation, and what kind of representation you prefer.
 It could be Table, Column, Line, and much more.

- The image below shows _**Group by: Resource type, Granularity: Daily and Graph type: Column(Stacked)**_
+ The image below shows _**Group by Resource type, Granularity: Daily and Graph type: Column(Stacked)**_

    ![](./media/costopt-35.png)